ekaterinademidova/contest-management-portal/docs/API_STATUS_CODES.md

 ### ID Mismatch (400 Bad Request)
 - URL parameter `id` does not match `id` in request body during UPDATE operations

+### SubmissionService Specific Errors

+#### Cannot Delete Submission with Appeal (400 Bad Request)
+- Attempting to delete a Submission that has an associated Appeal
+- Must delete the Appeal first, then the Submission

+#### Appeal Already Exists (400 Bad Request)
+- Attempting to create a second Appeal for a Submission (1:1 relationship enforced)

 ## Best Practices